theblindhen/icfp2021/docs/fsharp.md

 ## Cross platform GUI libraries

 - [Avalonia FuncUI](https://github.com/fsprojects/Avalonia.FuncUI).
 Allows writing an Elm-style UI (MVU).
 The documentation for the MVU parts appears to be the source code, and it doesn't cover all of Avalonia's vast API.
 How big are the dependencies?
+  - We used this library in 2021, and it worked well.
   - has a canvas control that supports free-form drawing ([example](https://github.com/fsprojects/Avalonia.FuncUI/blob/master/src/Examples/Examples.ClockApp/Clock.fs))
   - install Avalonia.FuncUI templates and create a new app using the basic template:
       ```